Keyvanhardani/evermind-research-prototype/README.md

 # EverMind Research Prototype

 EverMind is a research prototype exploring an agent architecture that can expand its knowledge without retraining the underlying language model.
+What may initially sound impractical or even impossible is already functioning in this prototype.

 The system integrates new datasets from sources such as the Hugging Face Hub, Kaggle and custom collections within minutes and consolidates them into a scalable multi layer vector memory that preserves identity, behaviour and long term reasoning across sessions.

 A self generated reward mechanism continuously reorganises this memory, enabling the agent to refine its understanding over time while the underlying language model remains external.